BrianHicks/emit/docs/multilang.rst

 Creating a Node
 ---------------

-We'll be subclassing :py:class:`emit.multilang.MultiLangNode` to tell emit how to execute our task:
+We'll be subclassing :py:class:`emit.multilang.ShellNode` to tell emit how to execute our task:

 .. literalinclude:: ../examples/multilang/graph.py